See a Doctor

 Here are a few notable athletes known for their hypermobility:

-2. Misty Copeland - As a groundbreaking ballerina, Misty Copeland has shown remarkable flexibility and strength, traits that have propelled her to the top of the ballet world.
+- Misty Copeland - As a groundbreaking ballerina, Misty Copeland has shown remarkable flexibility and strength, traits that have propelled her to the top of the ballet world.
 Ballet dancers, much like gymnasts, often exhibit levels of flexibility that suggest hypermobility, which can be an asset in their demanding performances.

-3. Michael Phelps - The most decorated Olympian of all time, swimmer Michael Phelps, has a unique physical build with a long torso and flexible joints, contributing to his swimming prowess.
+- Michael Phelps - The most decorated Olympian of all time, swimmer Michael Phelps, has a unique physical build with a long torso and flexible joints, contributing to his swimming prowess.
 While Phelps is not publicly known to have hEDS or HSD, his joint flexibility, especially in his ankles, has been highlighted as a factor in his swimming efficiency.

-4. Usain Bolt - The world-renowned sprinter, known for his incredible speed, has discussed his scoliosis, which is a condition that can co-occur with hypermobility.
+- Usain Bolt - The world-renowned sprinter, known for his incredible speed, has discussed his scoliosis, which is a condition that can co-occur with hypermobility.
 While not directly linked to hypermobility, his ability to overcome physical challenges and excel in sprinting highlights the diverse impacts of joint and connective tissue conditions on athletic performance.

-5. Patrick Mahomes - His quick recovery from a patella dislocation highlights the impact of hypermobility on athletic performance and resilience.
+- Patrick Mahomes - His quick recovery from a patella dislocation highlights the impact of hypermobility on athletic performance and resilience.
 Following a quarterback sneak that resulted in a dislocated knee cap, the initial outlook seemed grim for Mahomes.
 However, thanks to his "double-jointed" nature, as reported by Ian Rapoport, an NFL sportswriter, Mahomes experienced a remarkably swift recovery.
 This unique physical trait allowed his knee to sustain less damage than typically expected in such injuries, underscoring how hypermobility can provide a protective advantage in certain high-impact sports scenarios.
 Mahomes' case illustrates that, with proper management and understanding of their physical condition, athletes with hypermobility can overcome significant injuries and return to peak performance levels.

-These athletes illustrate that with proper management and training, individuals with hypermobility can achieve extraordinary levels of athletic achievement.
-It's important for athletes with hypermobility to work closely with medical professionals to ensure they maintain their health while pushing the boundaries of their sports.
+These athletes illustrate that individuals with hypermobility can achieve extraordinary levels of athletic achievement.
+These world class hypermobile athletes work closely with trainers and medical professionals to ensure they maintain their health while pushing the boundaries of their sports.
+For these athletes, hypermobility seems to be benign, but this isn't the case for everybody.
+For people living with EDS and HSD, hypermobility can lead to injuries, joint instability, and a wide range of health problems.

 High Prevalence of Hypermobility in Dancers and Figure Skaters